IceWizard7/terminal-widgets/docs/index.md

 ## Terminal Widgets Documentation

-Welcome to **Terminal Widgets** — a modular dashboard that lets you monitor weather, news, time, calendar events, and more in a customizable interface.
+Welcome to **Terminal Widgets** — a modular dashboard that lets you monitor weather, news, time, todo events, and more in a customizable interface.
 Build your own Python-powered widgets and configure the entire setup effortlessly with clean, human-friendly YAML.

 ---